shannon-lab/zapdos/doc/content/source/postprocessors/PeriodicComparisonCounter.md

 ## Overview

-`AverageNodalDifference` computes the number of continuous cycles in which the comparison between two post-processor values are true.
+`PeriodicComparisonCounter` computes the number of continuous cycles in which the comparison between two post-processor values is true.

 ## Example Input File Syntax